saguileran/Acoustics-Instruments/Theory/README.md

 ## Plots

-First of all, we plot the impedance from equation  (19) in a frequency range between 1 and 5000 with the code below.
+First, we plot the impedance from equation  (19) in a frequency range between 1 and 5000 with the code below.
 The values of *α* and *v* were also taken from [1]:

  ![](https://github.com/saguileran/Acoustics-Instruments/blob/master/Theory/Equations/av.png) (22)